-Reliving the Glory Days: A First-Hand Experience of the Fourth Annual When We Were Young Festival 2024
+Reliving the Glory Days: A First-Hand Experience of the Third Annual When We Were Young Festival 2024

 The Las Vegas Festival Grounds were alive with the hum of thousands of fans who, despite coming from all walks of life, felt united by this music.
 The festival organizers had gone above and beyond to make it feel like an emo wonderland with themed installations and iconic album artwork everywhere.
 Massive banners showcased each band performing their full album, and every corner of the grounds was decorated with imagery reminiscent of the early 2000s — from graffiti-style murals to neon signs that illuminated as the sun set, casting the whole festival in an atmospheric glow.